 • Legitimate Need.
-There must be objective, legitimate reasons that support the need for out-of-town travel, such as the need to deliver training and education concerning Medical Technologies, the inability to effectively deliver the content of the program through means other than an in-person meeting, or the need to demonstrate equipment.
-Companies are encouraged to document the legitimate need for travel.
+There must be objective, legitimate reasons that support the need for out-of-town travel, as outlined in Sections III (A) and (B).
+As an alternative to in-person programs, companies may wish to consider whether the legitimate need could be met via a virtually-conducted program.